torquebox/torquebox.org/news/2010-08-30-end-to-end-testing.md

 using that functionality.

-The first thing we have to do is add a `arquillian.xml` to our test classpath, so that when Arquillian wnats to fire up an AS, it knows which AS and how to do it.
+The first thing we have to do is add a `arquillian.xml` to our test classpath, so that when Arquillian wants to fire up an AS, it knows which AS and how to do it.

     <?xml version="1.0"?>